-Have you ever wanted to wake to the dawn chorus of White-handed Gibbons in Thailand, hear the nightly roar of an African Lion or see the dappled coat of a Leopard.
-A bull elephant waltzing across the African planes or Lemurs and exotic primates?
-Well, we an show you all of these on our amazing mammal tours.
-We scour the globe in search of exotic mammalian wildlife and not just the big stuff, we find Mouse Deer and Treeshrew in Asia, Smooth-coated Otter in India and much much more.
+Have you ever wanted to wake to the dawn chorus of White-handed Gibbons in Thailand, hear the mighty roar of an African Lion or see the dappled coat of a Leopard?
+A bull African Elephant waltzing across the African planes or lemurs and other exotic primates?
+Well, we can show you all of these on our amazing mammal tours.
+We scour the globe in search of exotic mammalian wildlife, and not just the big stuff.
+We find mouse deer and treeshrew in Asia, Smooth-coated Otter in India, and much, much more.
 So forget the typical mammal safari.
 Instead, our guides use their specialist knowledge and highly developed observation skills to locate difficult and elusive species, but this doesn’t mean we ignore the more typical lions and elephants.

-We are keen on mammals, and we appreciate that species such as the Tigers in India, Wolves in North America, Jaguars in Central and South America, Gorillas in Uganda, Spectacled Bears in the Andes, and a plethora of other magnificent beasts have only been seen by a privileged few.
+We are keen on mammals, and we appreciate that species such as Tiger in India, Gray Wolf in North America, Jaguar in Central and South America, Mountain Gorilla in Uganda, Spectacled Bear in the Andes, and a plethora of other magnificent beasts have only been seen by a privileged few.
 Finding these species can take a large amount of effort and local knowledge – a challenge that we enjoy taking on.

 You can either join one of our set-itinerary trips, or custom-make almost any kind of mammal safari with us.
 We contribute a percentage of our profits toward the conservation of mammals (and other wildlife that we make a living off), sustainable development, and the upliftment of previously disadvantaged communities, so please feel free to contact us for one of our amazing mammal tours.